ADIPEC 2024 on November 4-7 in Abu Dhabi

 Cisco Webex

-The WebEx video conferencing platform has existed since 1995 and is widely used by privacy-conscious companies in the healthcare, information technology, and financial services industries.
-This is partly because all three sectors had resorted to virtual meetings long before the COVID-19 pandemic, but mostly due to the solution’s reputation for maintaining strong cybersecurity.
-WebEx’s parent company, Cisco, has long established itself as a reliable and secure vendor for corporate interactions.
+WebEx, the video conferencing platform, has existed since 1995 and is widely used by privacy-conscious companies in the healthcare, information technology, and financial services industries.
+This is partly because all three sectors had adopted virtual meetings long before the COVID-19 pandemic, but mostly due to the solution's reputation for maintaining strong cybersecurity.
+Cisco, WebEx's parent company, has long established itself as a reliable and secure vendor for corporate interactions.

 Security

-By default, WebEx makes user data readable by the server, but it also offers additional end-to-end encryption for up to 200 users, which is more than many of its competitors.
-Holders of free accounts can contact customer support to further protect themselves.
-Despite considering the possibility of hosting an on-premises solution, the vendor offers a Cisco Meeting Server for these purposes.
+By default, WebEx makes user data readable by the server, but it also offers additional end-to-end encryption for up to 200 users, which exceeds the capacity of many competitors.
+Free account holders can contact customer support for additional protection measures.
+Despite considering the possibility of hosting an on-premises solution, the vendor offers a Cisco Meeting Server for this purpose.

 Vulnerabilities

 In 2020, Cisco engineers prepared fixes for three vulnerabilities that hackers could exploit during WebEx conferences.
-IBM discovered security breaches that allowed an attacker to join an online meeting as a ghost user and gain access to personal data.
-Therefore, a cybercriminal could discover the full names, email, and IP addresses of conference participants.
+IBM discovered security breaches that allowed attackers to join online meetings as ghost users and gain access to personal data.
+Therefore, a cybercriminal could discover the full names, email addresses, and IP addresses of conference participants.

 WhatsApp